-Is There Cover?
+Is There Cover For Birds?

 Most feeder birds appreciate quick access to cover so they can escape from predators.
-A feeder on a pole out in the middle of a barren yard of cut grass may detract squirrels but may not get as many customers as a more thoughtfully sited feeder.
+A feeder on a pole out in the middle of a barren yard of cut grass may detract squirrels, but may not get as many customers as a more thoughtfully sited feeder.

 Feeders should not be not right on top of bushes where neighborhood cats can lurk.
 But at the same time, they should also not too far away from bushes, brush piles, trees or other cover.

-Is There Water?
+Is There Water For Birds?

 In the winter months, consider a heated pet water bowl or add a de-icer to a regular birdbath.
 You’ll be the talk of the local birds if you have water available when it is frozen everywhere else.